- HR Policies for EHRA Staff

-Employees must not report or must leave campus.
+Employees must not report to campus or must leave campus.
 Employees use leave if not working or make up the time within 90 days.

-Alternatively, and only with supervisor approval, employees may work from home or alternate site.
+Alternatively, and only with supervisor approval, employees may work from home or an alternate site.

 Condition 1 – Reduced Operations